Your Child's Checkup: 3 Years

-- use a fork
+use a fork

-4. Perform a physical exam with your child undressed while you are present.
+4. Do a physical exam with your child undressed while you are present.
 This will include an eye exam, teeth exam, listening to the heart and lungs, and paying attention to speech and language development.

 5. Update immunizations.Immunizations can protect kids from serious childhood illnesses, so it's important that your child get them on time.
 Immunization schedules can vary from office to office, so talk to your doctor about what to expect.

-Here are some things to keep in mind until your next routine visit at 4 years:
+Here are some things to keep in mind until your child's next checkup at 4 years:

 - Preschoolers should get 2 cups (480 ml) of low-fat or nonfat milk (or equivalent low-fat dairy products) daily.
 You also can give a fortified milk alternative like soy or almond milk.

 - Limit 100% juice to no more than 4 ounces (120 ml) a day.
 Avoid high-sugar and high-fat foods and drinks.

 - Try to eat together as a family most nights of the week.

 - If your child no longer takes an afternoon nap, be sure to allow for some quiet time during the day.
 You may also need to adjust bedtime to ensure your child gets enough sleep.

 - Nightmares and night awakenings are common at this age.
 If you haven't already, set up a regular bedtime routine to help your child fall asleep at night.
 Avoid scary or upsetting images or stories, especially before bed.

 - If you've enrolled your child in preschool, visit the classroom together a few times before school starts.
 If your child is not in preschool, look for ways they can play and be with other kids.

 - Limit screen time (time spent with TV, smartphones, tablets, and computers) to no more than 1 hour a day of high-quality children's programming.
 Watch with your child to boost learning.
 Keep TVs and other screens out of your child's bedroom.

 - Read to your child every day.